Javingka/notas/notes_threejs.md

 **wireframeLinejoin** This defines how the line joints are visualized.
 The possible values are round, bevel, and miter.
 The default value is round.
 If you look very closely, you can see this in the example using low opacity and a very large wireframeLinewidth value.
 This property isn't supported on WebGLRenderer.
 **Shading** This defines how shading is applied.
 The possible values are THREE.SmoothShading, THREE.NoShading, and THREE.
 FlatShading.
 The default value is THREE.SmoothShading, which results in a smooth object where you won't see the individual faces.
 This property isn't enabled in the example for this material.
 For an example, look at the section on MeshNormalMaterial.
 **vertexColors**  You can define individual colors to be applied to each vertex with this property.
 The default value is THREE.NoColors.
 If you set this value to THREE.VertexColors, the renderer will take the colors set on the colors property of THREE.
 Geometry into account.
-This property doesn`t work on CanvasRenderer but does work on WebGLRenderer.
+This property doesnt work on CanvasRenderer but does work on WebGLRenderer.
 Look at the LineBasicMaterial example, where we use this property to color the various parts of a line.
 You can also use this property to create a gradient effect for this material type.
 **fog** This property determines whether this material is affected by global fog settings.
-This is not shown in action, but if this is set to false, the global fog we saw in Chapter 2, Basic Components That Make Up a Three.js Scene, doesn`t affect how this object is rendered.
+This is not shown in action, but if this is set to false, the global fog we saw in Chapter 2, Basic Components That Make Up a Three.js Scene, doesnt affect how this object is rendered.

 #### THREE.MeshDepthMaterial